-Having lived, studied and worked in different places, I am influenced by elements of different cultures.
+I draw inspiration from various cultural sources.
 Coming from Asia, I appreciate the draped, androgynous and origami-style of Japanese pattern-making.
-At the same time, I love the way a traditional cheongsam silhouette and its high mandarin collar elongates the female body.
-Dutch fashion is generally about clean, precise lines and subtle, practical dressing.
-So is Seattle fashion -- functionality and versatility are extremely important (must have something to do with the rainy climate).
+At the same time, I love the way a high mandarin collar elongates the neck.
+Dutch fashion is about clean, precise lines and subtle, practical dressing.
+At the same time, Dutch fashion is conceptual, and material innovation plays a big role in their design culture.
+So is Seattle fashion -- functionality and versatility are extremely important.
 A.Oei Studio is thus a product of these diverse experiences, which I believe many women can relate to.

 My design process usually starts from a concept inspired by art and nature.
 Whenever I come across an interesting article or image, I save it so that I have a huge archive of inspiration.
 From the concept, I come up with ideas for colors, shapes, and a fabric print.